 When is Back Angle Recline Used?

-Great question.
 Back angle recline can be used for comfort and to redistribute pressure.
 It is crucial that the back angle of the chair matches the hip angle of the client to prevent them from falling into an improper seating position.
 If the back angle does not match the hip angle, the client might slide from the chair, which could cause sacral sitting or a Posterior Pelvic Tilt.
-Guidelines recommend that seated individuals be re-positioned every 2 hours to redistribute pressure and off load high pressure areas.

 For this reason, the use of recline on its own can cause sliding from a chair for clients that have poor postural control, thus increasing shear and friction.
 It is recommended that Tilt in Space is used in conjunction with Recline for this group of clients and that a thorough Seating Assessment is carried out.

 As a rule of thumb, I never recommend a recline-only chair for clients who are unstable and have poor postural control.